Zgpp/PhysicalComputing/week5/love-o-meter-assignment/readme.md

 All LEDs lights are on

-[Video: Love-O-Meter Temperature Dropping](https://vimeo.com/204416605) 2 LED lights on, 1 is off
+[Video: Love-O-Meter Temperature Dropping](https://vimeo.com/204416605) 2 LED lights on; 1 LED light off